Marine Biologist Has a Message for Climate Change Deniers

 For all these reasons, Earle says the oceans deserve more attention from policymakers dealing with climate change.
 "It is puzzling and mystifying to some of us that the ocean has not been at least equally on the ballot sheet with the atmosphere above," she says.
 "But now I think we are getting there."

-Oceans Week, a gathering in New York City sponsored by the United Nations, has drawn scientists, government officials and business leaders from across the globe to focus on the importance of protecting oceans.
+This year's Ocean Conference, a gathering in New York City sponsored by the United Nations, has drawn scientists, government officials and business leaders from across the globe to focus on the importance of protecting oceans.
 That's a step in the right direction, says Earle.

 "We have learned so much in the last half century," she says.
 "Armed with knowledge we have power.
 That is the best cause for hope."